conwid/DependencyInjectionToolset/README.md

 overview about the dependencies of a component - you do have to code a lot.

 This tool helps you with that.
 Features currently include:
-* Get the cursor on a private readonly field of an interface or abstract class type.
+* Get the cursor on a private readonly field of an interface or abstract class type (i.e. a field whose type is an interface type or an abstract class type).
 Hit Ctrl+. (or whatever is your shortcut for the refactoring suggestions) and choose "Generate dependency injection constructor".
 This will give you a constructor which has a parameter for every private readonly field of an interface or abstract class type and the fields are initialized from the parameters.